osaxma/dfs/README.md

         - learn all of their quirks
         - get lost when the package is no longer maintained.

-Hopefully having a single package can help attract more users, and hence more contributors to keep the package sustinable.
+Hopefully having a single package can help attract more users, and hence more contributors to keep the package sustainable.
  -->